webdriverio-community/wdio-vscode-service/README.md

 ## Example Configuration

-To use the service you need to add `vscode` to your list of services, optionally followed by a configuration object:
+To use the service you need to add `vscode` to your list of services, optionally followed by a configuration object.
+This will make WebdriverIO download given VSCode binaries and appropiate Chromedriver version:

 ```js
 // wdio.conf.ts